LeehamElectronics/Exploration-Robot-Control-Panel/README.md

 This project is developed entirely by Liam Price in order to pass the VET IT SAT.
 The overall function of this software is to act as a Control Panel for my Exploration Robot.
 The actual Arduino code that runs on the Robot is contained in another Repo here: https://github.com/LeehamElectronics/Exploration-Robot-Arduino

+Here is a YouTube video with a basic demonstration of the system: [YouTube Video](https://www.youtube.com/watch?v=0TiRYpMsIOc&t=27s)

+And here is a link to the engineering and design folio for this project: [Engineering Folio](https://drive.google.com/file/d/1ohp7j_BZnhxLjLv0mqf6PKU2e-KAmkB1/view?usp=sharing)

 ## Technologies
 Project is created with:
 * PyCharm Community Edition